errordeveloper/prom-nodejs-demo/README.md

 Observe that scale being reflected in `sum(up{job="default/nodejs-demo"}) by (job)` graph.

 Well, our hit counter is really really basic.
-Prometheus does add-up these number and we don't have to care about persistance, but we have no idea which requests may be failing with an error 500 or soemthing, and which may be taking too long.
+Prometheus does add-up these number and we don't have to care about persistence, but we have no idea which requests may be failing with an error 500 or something, and which may be taking too long.

 Next we will add a Prometheus client library, which will get us more decent metrics